-Every student pursuing the Master of Education degree and/or Class A certification must complete a planned program of graduate work within an approved area and maintain a 3.00 GPA in their program area and a 3.00 GPA on all graduate course work taken.
-Beginning July 1, 2017, and thereafter, a minimum GPA of 3.25 is required for Class A program completion for candidates unconditionally admitted into programs resulting in certification.
-Instructional Leadership students pursuing the Master of Education or Class A certification require a 3.25 GPA in their program area and a 3.25 GPA on all graduate course work taken.
+Every student pursuing the Master of Education degree and/or Class A certification must complete a planned program of graduate work within an approved area and maintain a 3.25 GPA in their program area and a 3.25 GPA on all graduate course work taken.
 No grade below C will be accepted for graduate credit.